Brooklyn Massage Therapy

 Every body is different, but commonly:

-• Stretching often becomes more effective after release work
+• Ongoing — stretching often becomes more effective after release work clears the way

 When Stretching Alone Isn't Enough